The Big Picture: Why and How

 Will my dues continue to be tax deductible?

-Dues payable to AAUP when it becomes a professional association will not be deductible as a charitable contribution; however, you may be able to deduct your dues as a business or professional expense.
+Dues payable to AAUP will not be deductible as a charitable contribution; however, you may be able to deduct your dues as a business or professional expense.
 As before, you will need to consult your tax advisor to determine the amount you may deduct and the circumstances under which you may deduct it.

 State Conferences and the ASC